cu-hpsc/hpsc-community-mwatwood-cu/proposal.md

 # Community Software Analysis Proposal
-Please edit this file and push to your repository.

 ## Software: E3SM (MPAS-O)

 E3SM is fully coupled climate model including ocean, atmosphere land ice, and sea ice.
 Useful to climate scientists and climate interested programmers.
+I have worked previously on pieces of the MPAS-Ocean parts of the code.

 ### Stats